howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 <Instruction>

-Open `Search.js` and add the following query definition on the bottom of the file:
+Open `Search.js` and add the following query definition at the bottom of the file:

 ```js(path=".../hackernews-react-apollo/src/components/Search.js")
 const ALL_LINKS_SEARCH_QUERY = gql`